-Tonight as people fill up the Masaajid, you may see a young child behaving in a way you consider ill-befitting the high sanctity of a Masjid.
+Tonight as people fill up the Masaajid, you may see a young child behaving in a way you may consider ill-befitting the sanctity of a Masjid.
 That child may or may not have a disorder.
 That child will not be Raa’id though.

 Raa’id, because of his autism, cannot stand crowds and restrictive space.
 He is only six now, so it concerns us whether one day in the future he will be able to perform Jumu’ah.